Utah State Poetry Society: History

 The Utah State Poetry Society was established by C. Cameron Johns and six other members on May 6, 1950.
 The organization was incorporated as a 501(c)(3) non-profit corporation in the State of Utah on October 18, 1963, and currently has seven affiliated chapters.

 Activities

-The Utah State Poetry Society is dedicated to fostering the creation and appreciation of poetry.
 The USPA offers workshops, contests, critique groups, an annual Poetry Festival in April, a summer conference and a fall Book Concert.
 The organization also fosters small writing and critique groups and accepts manuscripts for the UTSPS Critique Bureau.
 Annual contests and awards include the UTSPS Contest and the Chaparral Poetry Contest.

 The society publishes the UTSPS Poet Tree newsletter, the Panorama and other publications including the 2015 anthology Utah Sings.